-'Away from the Western Front' is a two year charitable project (2017-2019) funded by the Heritage Lottery Fund, with additional grants from the British Institute for the Study of Iraq (Gertrude Bell Memorial) and the Centre for Hidden Histories.
-The main focus is the heritage of the men and women from Britain and its former Empire who served in the often overlooked campaigns of Salonika, Egypt, Palestine, Syria, Mesopotamia and Africa.
-Eight regional sub-projects are researching soldiers who served away from the Western Front, bringing their stories to wider audiences through a range of arts activities.
+Away from the Western Front was a two-year project (2017-2019) funded by the Heritage Lottery Fund.
+The project’s main focus was the heritage of the men and women from Britain and its former Empire who served in the often-overlooked campaigns of Salonika, Egypt, Palestine, Syria, Mesopotamia and Africa.
+A range of local and regional sub-projects researched the stories of those who served away from the Western Front, bringing their stories to wider audiences through a range of creative activities

-The Salonika Campaign & Sandham
+The Salonika Campaign and Sandham

 " We talked about the 'holy box' .. and with this thought in mind, each made up our own personal box to collect work and things of interest in over the weeks of the project.."

 You can hear two of the veterans talking about their experiences of being in the army here: